Expats from the US: Why UK Wheat Might Still Cause a Reaction

 4. Cross-Reactive Allergens

-If you have a grass pollen allergy — which is extremely common in the UK — you may experience cross-reactivity with related proteins.
+If you have a grass pollen allergy — which is extremely common in the UK — you may experience cross-reactivity with wheat proteins.
 Wheat belongs to the grass family (Poaceae), and certain pollen-related IgE antibodies can recognise similar structures in wheat.

 5. Accumulated Sensitisation

 Relocating to a new environment does not reset your immune system.
 If you developed sensitisation to wheat proteins in the US, that immunological memory travels with you.
 Exposure to UK wheat can continue to trigger the same pathways.
-It is also worth understanding that sensitisation does not always equate to clinical allergy — our guide on false positives in allergy testing explains this in detail.

 Practical Insight: Identifying the specific mechanism behind your wheat reaction may require more than simply switching to UK products — it can sometimes highlight the need for targeted allergy testing panels that assess individual protein components.